lukas3141/LeagueDeathTimer/README.md

 - macOS 12+ (macOS Monterey or higher)
 - Xcode (If you want it to compile it yourself)
 - League of Legends (Might be obvious)
+> [!NOTE]
+> You might need to right-click open the app in order to trust it

 ## 🍩 Credits
 - Font: [Beaufort for LOL](https://brand.riotgames.com/de-de/league-of-legends/typography/)